Why is Mental Health in the Animation Industry an Issue?

 By introducing self-care into your routine, mental health can become manageable.
 Essentially, it is important to set realistic personal goals and expectations.
 Don’t overpromise—be honest about your abilities, but avoid underestimating yourself either.

 Most importantly, ask yourself why you have set the goals you have.
 Are the reasons superficial or for your own growth?
-Remove or replace the standards you have set for yourself if they were based on an external party.
+Remove or replace the standards you have set for yourself if they are based on an external party.
 This way, you are in control.

 Exercise Your Creative Freedom